Make Sure the Deer is Dead

 A deer down is not necessarily a deer dead.
 A wounded deer can hurt you, so reload and watch the deer from a short distance.
-If you do not detect movement for a few minutes, approach cautiously from behind the deer’s head.
+If you do not detect movement after a few minutes, cautiously approach from behind the deer’s head.
 Set your firearm or bow aside only after you are certain the deer is dead.
 If the eye does not blink when touched with a stick, it’s yours.
-Now is the time to fix your deer transportation tag securely around the hind leg.

 Field Dress Immediately